ibm-cloud-docs/rise-with-sap-on-powervs/surround/solution-guides-by-platform.md

 * [Web app cross-region resiliency](/docs/pattern-vpc-vsi-cross-region-resiliency?topic=pattern-vpc-vsi-cross-region-resiliency-web-app-cross-region) - The web app cross-region resiliency architecture deploys a 3-tier web application on Virtual Servers for VPC using compute, storage, and network cloud resources as well as other Cloud services provisioned in multiple availability zones across two regions to protect from region-wide natural disasters or outages.
 * [Deployable architecture for Maximo Application Suite](/docs/deployable-reference-architectures?topic=deployable-reference-architectures-deployable-architecture-mas-components) - The IBM Maximo Application Suite deployable architecture provides a simple automated way to get started with Maximo Application Suite on IBM Cloud.
 Maximo Application Suite is a set of applications for asset monitoring, management, predictive maintenance, and reliability planning.
 It is a single, integrated cloud-based platform that uses Artificial Intelligence (AI), Internet of Things (IoT), and analytics to optimize performance, extend asset lifecycles, and reduce operational downtime and costs.
 * [Dizzion Managed DaaS on IBM Cloud](https://www.ibm.com/cloud/dizzion) - Dizzion Managed Desktop as a Service (DaaS) on IBM Cloud can help enterprises build an agile, long-term remote work environment, using cloud desktops to optimize end-user performance, security and compliance.
 The solution can support a variety of challenging use cases, including streaming voice and video, compliant personal devices, and media-intense workloads.
-* [IBM MQ SaaS](https://www.ibm.com/products/mq/saas) - IBM® MQ SaaS offers secure and reliable messaging across multiple clouds.
+* [IBM MQ SaaS](https://www.ibm.com/products/mq/saas) - IBM&reg; MQ SaaS offers secure and reliable messaging across multiple clouds.
 Utilise IBM MQ SaaS as a fully managed service with quick and easy setup.
 IBM’s solution handles upgrades, patches, and many operational management tasks, allowing you to focus on integrating with your applications.

 ### VPC for SAP HANA NetWeaver ABAP deployable architecture
 {: #surround-workloads-by-platform-vpc-hana}